Your 5-Step Plan to Offset Carrier Rate Increases

 Rate increases aren’t equal across the board.
 If your carrier is increasing shipping rates beyond what you’re comfortable with, now could be the perfect time to shop around.

 Comparing overall rates by weight and shipping zone will give you a good idea of how much you’ll pay with each carrier.
 But remember, that isn’t the whole story.
 Carriers have different dimensional (DIM) weight divisors, which can increase charges on large or heavy packages.
-Other ancillary fees such as delivery area surcharges or fuel surcharges can also increase your total cost of shipping.
+Other ancillary fees such as delivery area surcharges or fuel surcharges can also increase your total cost of international shipping and domestic shipping.

 Paying close attention as you comparison-shop will help you fully understand how a carrier will affect your bottom line — so you can choose the most economical option.

 Even after you select a shipping partner, you can still find more cost-saving opportunities.
 The best place to do it?
 Your transit reports.
 These reports reveal how effectively your shipping process is performing — and where inefficiencies or inaccuracies are costing you money.

 Frequently checking transit reports will help you identify and resolve issues faster, so you can enjoy the financial benefits of a smoother process.
 For example, if you notice a long package tail in one postal zone, you can find the root problem and avoid costly reships or customer claims.

 Reducing costs on the back end is another way to improve efficiency.
 Your fulfillment operations are a great place to start.
 An experienced fulfillment partner can review your processes and recommend improvements, so you can prepare packages for shipment faster and with lower overhead.